cac-t-u-s/cac-t-u-s.github.io/pages/memory.md

 #### In reactive processes (pushing inputs)

-Any `collect` input receiving a reactive notification simulates the evaluation of teh corresponding output:
+Any `collect` input receiving a reactive notification simulates the evaluation of the corresponding output:

 * **:data-in** collects the incoming value in the memory.
 * **:push** triggers a notification on the **:data-out** output holding the current contents of the memory.
-* **:init** triggers reinitialization with the memory with incoming value.
+* **:init** triggers re-initialization with the memory with incoming value.

 > **See [Reactive processes](reactive) and the _Core features/collect_ Help Patch**